 My trick horse is named Scamp.
 He is generally considered my horse because Miss Sugar wants me to ride him because we are both “big.”
 However, to be honest, Miss Sugar is the one who taught Scamp his tricks.
 She is also the one who has him perform them.
 She is like Dale Evans, only better, because I doubt Dale Evans taught Trigger to do his tricks.

-Scamp can count, he can answer “yes” and “no,” he can tell a secret, he can smile, and he can stand on a platform.
+Scamp can count, he can answer “yes” and “no,” he can tell a secret, he can smile, he can bow, and he can stand on a platform.

 How did Miss Sugar know how to teach a horse such tricks?
 Well, back in Texas an old man in Conroe taught her the tricks to teaching tricks.
 Back then, Miss Sugar had another horse, who was named Apache.
 Apache lived to be 32 years old.
 He accompanied Sugar from Texas to Colorado.
 Apache deserves his own blog by Miss Sugar.